miraheze/puppet/modules/apt/REFERENCE.md

 ##### <a name="-apt--backports--repos"></a>`repos`

-Data type: `Optional[String]`
+Data type: `Optional[String[1]]`

 Specifies a component of the Apt repository containing the backports to manage.
-Used in populating the `source.list` configuration file.
+Used in populating the `sources.list` configuration file.
 Default value for Debian and Ubuntu varies:

-- Debian: 'main contrib non-free'
+- Debian: 'main contrib non-free non-free-firmware'

 - Ubuntu: 'main universe multiverse restricted'